Appendix XI: Texas A&M Rules on Freedom of Expression

 As a public institution of higher learning, Texas A&M University provides forums for the expression of ideas and opinions.
 These include:

-Limited public forums have limited open access for public expression, or they may be limited to particular groups or to particular topics.
-Creation of, and access to, limited public forums for student publications may be requested through the office of the Dean of Student Life.
+- Limited public forums have limited open access for public expression, or they may be limited to particular groups or to particular topics.
+Creation of, and access to, limited public forums for student publications may be requested through Student Life.

 Additionally, there are areas such as residences, the Bush Library, the nuclear reactors, utility buildings, etc. that have distance requirements, crowd placement restrictions, and security concerns that may vary depending on security needs, terror alerts, and other factors.
 Additionally, security needs, terror alerts, local and national events may affect the availability of spaces that would otherwise be routinely available.
 Information about existing requirements, restrictions, or security concerns will be discussed at the time the reservation request is processed.

 Those who choose to observe and/or listen to expressive activities, bear the responsibility of recognizing and honoring the right of free speech.
 Any acts that are disruptive to the normal operations of the university, including classes and university business, or that invade the rights of others will not be tolerated.
 Faculty, staff, and students engaging in a disruptive activity may be subject to disciplinary action.
 Any participant in a disruptive activity may face criminal charges.